xamarin/Xamarin.Auth/GettingStarted.md

 The `Completed` event fires when the user successfully authenticates or cancels.
 You can find out if the authentication succeeded by testing the `IsAuthenticated` property of the event args:

 	auth.Completed += (s, e) => {
+		// We presented the UI, so it's up to us to dimiss it.
 		DismissViewController (true, null);
 		if (e.IsAuthenticated) {
 			// Use e.Account to do wonderful things